Deepika94/New-repo/README.md

-File shows intergating git with slack
+File shows intergating git with slack and working on it

 # New-repo
 intergating slack